mikeerickson/nptemplating-docs/docs/settings.md

 Default: `en-US`

 The locale which is used when creating date or time formats
-- If locale is empty, the default langue `en-US` will be used
+- If locale is empty, the default language `en-US` will be used
-- If locale `<system>`, the operating system locale will be used
+- If locale is set to `<system>`, the operating system locale will be used
+  - `System Preferences > Date & Time > Language & Region`

 ### First Name
 Your first name, used when referencing user object (e.g. `<%= user.first %>`)